haydenrichmond/pinch/README.md

 # Assumptions

+1) If elevator is more than 2 floors away then it's able to slow down and stop safely.

 # Considerations

 A) Safety requirements, eg: Acceleration and velocity likely have limits.
+Weight and passenger limits.
+B) Wear and tear from over using one elevator.
+Should maybe spread the use of each elevator evenly.

 # Thought Process